How Much Are Car Brake Pads? The Ultimate Cost Guide

 Q: Can I use generic brake pads?

 A: Yes, you can use generic brake pads, but they may not provide the same level of performance and safety as original equipment brake pads.
-(See Also: Why Is My Brake Light Coming on and Off?
-Common Causes Revealed)
+(See Also: How Much Does it Cost to Change the Brake Pads? – Breakdown)

 Q: How do I know if my brake pads need to be replaced?